ucberkeley/savio-training-intro-2017/intro.md

 ```

 To display the graphical windows on your local machine, you'll need X server software on your own machine to manage the graphical windows.
 For Windows, your options include *eXceed* or *Xming* and for Mac, there is *XQuartz*.

-Sidenote: we are investigating other mechanisms to interact with Savio via a graphical user interface (GUI).

 # Data transfer with examples to/from laptop, Box, Google Drive, AWS